Workaholic Treatment Programs

 Outpatient options can be vital to a person’s ability to work with addiction services to become sober.
 Outpatient services allow patients to continue working, interacting, and living their lives while they receive treatment.
 Some forms of outpatient treatment include behavioral therapy and some forms of medically-monitored detoxification.

 If the family of a workaholic is involved with therapy, the therapist will likely provide ideas of activities that all members of the family can enjoy.
 These activities will have nothing to do with work, and will be maintained in order to heal relationships.
 If you would like a list of possible activities, speak with a therapist or medical provider.

 Workaholics may be presented with new boundaries, such as leaving their cellphones in another room during dinner or at night.
 They may not be allowed to take a work laptop on vacation, because they could be tempted to start working again.
 Many workaholics may need to resist the ability to check e-mails frequently, and may need tech-free days in order to relax from the stress of overworking.

-Further help for other issues can also be found by calling 1-888-439-3435.
+Further help for other issues can also be found by calling 1-888-439-3435 Who Answers?.
 Workaholic symptoms working against a person can cause your friend or family member to appear happy in a job or as a reliable and determined person, when in reality he or she is unable to stop working and relax.
 Providing assistance through medical programs is the first step to recovering.